asamonek/asamonek.github.io/04talks.md

 #### Selected seminar and invited talks

+- _How robots use language and what it means for applying social robotics to language learning_, November 20, 2020, Social Robotics Lab seminar, AGH University of Science and Technology

 - _Philosophy of science and political science: methodological aspects of political theories_, Political Science Seminar, May 19, 2020, Institute of Political Science and International Relations, [Jagiellonian University](https://www.uj.edu.pl/), Kraków, Poland